alphahex99/Supcom2Cards/README.md

 #### v2.0.1
 * Darkenoid beam and Wilfindja drones are now team-colored
 * Fixed lasers being visible in pick phase and between rounds
+* Optimized Darkenoid causing lag when hitting enemies with Decay (slight improvement but still gotta fix all laser cards in the future)

 #### v2.0.0
 * Fixed a lot of abilities being framerate dependent (basically the vanilla Grow bug)